ThoughtfulDev/EagleEye/README.md

 ### Configuration: Images

-Next put at least one Image of the Person you want to find in the `known` folder.
+Put at least one Image of the Person you want to find in the `known` folder.

 Supported Filetypes are: **jpg/JPG, jpeg/JPEG, png/PNG, and bmp/BMP.**

-## Run
+### Run

 Then run the program ;)
 ```